In this pregnancy trimester timeline, discover what you can expect and everything you need during every trimester of pregnancy.

 What you need:

 These changes in your body will manifest significantly in your skin.
-That’s why you should start with improving your choice of skincare products.
+That’s why you should start by improving your choice of skincare products.
 In addition, it would be beneficial for you to start looking at unique formulations for pregnant women.
 Luckily, we have some suggestions for you.

 - Pregnancy-safe Face Wash – Hormonal changes in your body can make your skin produce more oil.
 If you don’t act fast, this may lead to pregnancy acne.
 A gentle face wash can help you counter this quickly and easily.
 (Also Read: How To Choose The Right Face Wash For Your Skin Type)